AlfredoJonas/deploy-saving-google-app-script-action/readme.md

 ### Create a new Telegram Bot using the [@BotFather](https://t.me/BotFather)

 1. Save the token to access the HTTP API, it will be used for configure the `telegramToken`.
-2. Go to the [@userinfobot](https://t.me/userinfobot) bot, init it and copy the id that the bot sends you, it will be used as the `telegramUserId`
+2. Go to the [@userinfobot](https://t.me/userinfobot) bot, init it and copy the id that the bot sends you, it will be used as the `telegramUserId`.

 ### Copy Google Sheet from [template](https://docs.google.com/spreadsheets/d/1Pv5DCTmQ2IyI0CZjfkbG78-zs7J71TWCbUOmE-i844Q/edit#gid=385676250)